-Also known as the Visayas province, Bohol is not famous without any reason.
+Also known as the Visayas province, Bohol is not famous for any reason.
 One can find a broad spectrum of activities in every corner of the island.
-Ranging from breathtaking adventure activities to island-hopping, from cave pools to spectacular waterfalls, Bohol offers its tourists a trip chockfull of fun and frolic.
+Ranging from breathtaking adventure activities to island-hopping, from cave pools to spectacular waterfalls, Bohol offers its tourists a trip chockful of fun and frolic.
 Let us get started and explore Bohol in theory so that when you head for the practical, you know what to expect when you step on this diverse island.

 Speaking about Bohol is synonymous with referring to Chocolate hills.

 Chocolate Hills is a UNESCO World Heritage Site with over 1300 hills that paint the view scape green when it rains and brown during the dry seasons.
 You can spend an entire day gazing at this natural wonder.